 Consumers rely on manufacturers and companies to design, build, and distribute safe and functional products that work as intended and do not pose risks to their safety or health.
 A product might include large and expensive items, such as industrial equipment, construction machinery, and passenger vehicles or smaller products, like medications, lightbulbs and food from the grocery store or restaurant.
 However, companies do not always uphold the standards imposed upon them by the law, and when people become severely ill or injured because of the use of a defective product, they deserve compensation for their damages.
 According to a recent Consumer Product Safety Commission’s Annual Report, each year thousands of individuals are killed by various products and millions more suffer injuries requiring emergency room treatment.
 Products liability claims can arise from the use of many different types of consumer goods, including:

 If you have been injured by any type of defective product, do not get rid of it!
 The product may be evidence to a potential claim.
 Learn about your legal rights as well as what steps should be taken to protect those rights with our no obligation Free Consultation.
-Call us 24 hours day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333) or by dialing #WIN (#946) from your cellphone.
-You can also visit us online at Montlick.com and use our Free Case Evaluation Form or 24-hour live chat.
+Call us Nationwide 24/7 for your Free Case evaluation at 1-800-LAW NEED (1-800-529-6333).
+We also can be reached by dialing #WIN (#949) from your cell phone (with most cell carriers) or by visiting us at Montlick.com and using our using our Free 24-hour live chat service or online free case evaluation form.

 The law provides that manufacturers of dangerous and defective products should be held accountable if they release a poorly designed or manufactured product into the stream of commerce.
 Unfortunately, companies are generally driven by pursuing a “bottom line” and many manufacturers whose defective products cause these and other injuries are not stepping up to take responsibility, leaving injury victims with few alternatives other than to bring a legal action against the manufacturer of the product under the legal doctrines of strict liability or general negligence.